OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 - Make sure you have a camera connected (and enabled) on the Raspberry Pi
 - Start the server (`./server.sh` on the Raspberry Pi)
 - Start the Snap Thread (through REST - `curl -X POST http://raspi-addr:1234/snap/commands/start -H "camera-rot: 0" -H "camera-width: 1280" -H "camera-height: 720"` )
 - Reach the app page in the browser, and choose the options.
-Default address is `http://raspi-addr:1234/web/index.html`.
+Default URL is `http://raspi-addr:1234/web/index.html`.

 That's it!